Official vs. Unofficial D3 Campus Visits

 If you’re going on an official visit make the most of it, enjoy the time on campus, and know that not many get to have the experience.

-Those are the rules…now you know.
+Those are the rules for D3 official and unofficial campus visits…now you know.